 Whether you're seeking counseling sessions or just a one-time contact, a guidance counselor can give you emotional support and objective feedback in a non-judgmental way.
 You do not have to have a diagnosed mental health condition to benefit from seeing a counselor.
 Instead, many people seek help because they are facing a difficult life challenge and want to benefit from a professional’s guidance and support.

-Your Counselor Will Get to Know You
+The Therapist Will Get to Know You

-Of course, the counselor is also going to want to hear in your words the reasons why you are seeking counseling.
-Even if these issues are not discussed in complete detail during the first session, they will be addressed in-depth at a later session.
-You determine what you want to share and work on and the level and pace that you feel comfortable.
-Do not feel that you have to tell your counselor all of your deepest secrets or anything that you are not ready to share.
+Of course, the counselor will also want to hear the reasons why you are seeking counseling.
+Even if you do not discuss these issues in detail during the first session, they can be addressed in-depth during later conversations.
+You determine what you want to tell and work on and the level and pace comfortable for you.
+You do not have to tell your counselor your deepest secrets or anything that you are not ready to reveal.

-Your Symptoms Will Be Discussed
+Discussing Your Symptoms

 Try To Be Open And Honest